 Sunday, 13th October

 ‘Fake news’ are a real danger for Melanoma patients- but finding correct information isn’t always easy.
 This session will explain the difference between real science and pseudoscience and how to check whether medical information is valid.
-And end with an MPNE tradition- a training on how to read scientific literature in the original!
+And end with a chilling example about how difficult it can be to find out what is actually solid evidence.

 10.30- 11.00 Coffee